Abdik9292/Abdik-web/README.md

 Is the server

-Any information shared here should not be used in anywhere or it will cause legal problems for that person
+Any information shared here should not be used in anywhere or legal actions will be taken

-a

-a

-a

-a

-[Abdik-web]